EmrullahUcel/memoryGame/README.md

 Memory Game✨<br/>
-<i>This project is a memory developed using React.
-The aim of the game is to allow users to have fun by using their memory to retain card cards.<i/>
+This project is a memory developed using React.
+The aim of the game is to allow users to have fun by using their memory to retain card cards.

 Built With✨<br/>
 I used React.js and Tailwind CSS for this project.